 Heatherstones Nursing Home accommodates eight adults with learning disabilities, physical disabilities and significant health needs.

 The home overlooks Savile Park Moor and is only a short walk from Manor Heath Park.
-Local amenities include St Judes Church, Rosegarth GP surgery, Heath pharmacy and a newsagent and off licence store.
+Local amenities include St Jude’s Church, Rosegarth GP surgery, Health pharmacy and a newsagent and off licence store.
 The service has strong links with the GP surgery and community health professionals.
 There is also a nearby hairdressers which is used by most clients.

 Aims and Objectives of the Service

-Heatherstones team plan works to St Anne’s Strategic Aims:
+Heatherstones team plan works to St Anne’s Values:-

-- To provide person centred health care to clients throughout their lives, as well as at the end of their lives.
+- To provide person centred health care to our clients throughout their lives, as well as at the end of their life.

-- To work in partnership with families and health professionals to best meet clients needs.
+- To work in partnership with families and health professionals to best meet our clients needs.

-- To learn and develop in order to best meet clients' changing needs.
+- To learn and develop in order to best meet our clients changing needs.